-At the Annual General Meeting (AGM) held on 17 November 2021, the company's shareholders approved the issue of share options to key employees under the company's incentive plan.
+At the Annual General Meeting (AGM) held on 17 November 2022, the company's shareholders approved the issue of performance rights to key employees under the company's incentive plan.

-At the Extraordinary General Meeting (EGM) held on 7 July 2021, the company's shareholders approved the issue of performance rights to Directors under the company's new Employee Equity Incentive Plan.
+At the Extraordinary General Meeting (EGM) held on 7 April 2023, the company's shareholders approved the ratification of the previous issue of Placement Shares under Listing Rule 7.1A and approved amendments to the Company's constitution.